KevinGrandon/ghostjs/ghostjs-core/README.md

 * await element.getAttribute(attribute) - Returns the value of an attribute for this element
 * await element.html() - Returns the innerHTML of an element.
 * await element.text() - Returns the textContent of an element.
+* await element.isVisible() - Checks whether or not the element is visible.
+* await element.scriptWith(func) - Executes a function which receives the DOM element as the first argument.

 ## Usage